 The program provides advanced training to students interested in expanding their knowledge and expertise.
 Depending on a student’s interest, the degree could add significant depth to an individual’s understanding of the practice of engineering or the program could be constructed to focus on greater inter-disciplinary breadth if that is the educational objective of the student.
 In today’s competitive technology environment, industries need to have highly skilled practicing engineers who are flexible in their professional capabilities.
 The MEng program is a practice oriented, focused degree and caters to this need.

-Application deadlines and additional application information can be found at: http://ceas.uc.edu/Graduate_Studies.
+Application deadlines and additional application information can be found at the CEAS Office of Graduate Studies.